 Did you ever ask yourself why knowing your heart rate is important or why there are more and more people wearing devices such as Apple Watch to monitor it?

 You probably all remember that moment you learned how to measure your heart rate by taking your pulse on your wrist or neck.
 That feeling of taking ownership of your own health and wellness was magical as it would give you instant information about your condition.
 Being aware of your resting heart rate can help you realise when something in your body isn’t quite right.
-Now, it’s 2020 and if you have an Apple Watch, Beats Per Minute (BPM) are just one of the countless metrics your wearable is constantly recording.
+Now, an Apple Watch, Beats Per Minute (BPM) are just one of the countless metrics your wearable is constantly recording.

 Ideal heart rate